-- Return on Investment: Industry estimates on ROI of cloud based contact center vary between 9 to 27 percent, according to an article in Teletech.com.
+- Return on Investment: Industry estimates on ROI of cloud based contact center vary between 9 to 27 percent, according to an article in Teletech.
 Another research conducted by Aberdeen Group shows that mid-size to large contact centers are likely to get a greater return-on-investment if they go in for a cloud-based contact center.
 The cost differential for those organizations that plan to undergo time-division multiplexing (TDM) conversions is fairly dramatic when applying a cloud versus a premise-based contact center platform.
 Moreover, savings can be achieved from avoiding server acquisition and maintenance cost.
 It will also result in reduction of IT resources, thereby adding to the savings.

 - Flexibility and Scalability: The need of modern contact centers is to scale seamlessly according to the demands of the market in a cost-effective manner.
 Cloud-based call center softwares offer what has been referred to as a building block approach which means that additional functionality can be affected as and when required.
 The flexibility that this accrues to the contact center, helps it to focus its energy in building client relations, instead of maintenance of technology.
 A cloud based contact center benefits from location independence while still benefiting from a centralized management system.
 All that is required is a phone line, a PSTN, SIP or mobile, and an internet connection in order to access all functionality that was previously attached to a premise based contact center.
-Moreover, there is no wastage of time or money when it comes to upgrades.
+Moreover, there is no wastage of time or money when it comes to upgrades to new call center software solution.
 As soon as they are launched they are available to everyone without having to undergo additional integration or professional services cost.